 A. Financial Reporting Entity - The concept underlying the definition of the financial reporting entity is that elected officials are accountable to their constituents for their actions.
 As required by accounting principles generally accepted in the United States of America (GAAP), the financial reporting entity includes both the primary government and all of its component units.
 An organization other than a primary government serves as a nucleus for a reporting entity when it issues separate financial statements.
-Lenoir Community College (College) is a component unit of the State of North Carolina and an integral part of the State's Comprehensive Annual Financial Report.
+Rockingham Community College (College) is a component unit of the State of North Carolina and an integral part of the State's Comprehensive Annual Financial Report.

-The accompanying financial statements present all funds for which the College's Board of Trustees is financially accountable.
-Related foundations and similar nonprofit corporations for which the College is not financially accountable or for which the nature of their relationship is not considered significant to the College are not part of the accompanying financial statements.
+The accompanying financial statements present all funds of the College and its component unit for which the College's Board of Trustees is financially accountable.
+The College's component unit is discretely presented in the College's financial statements.
+See below for further discussion of the College's component unit.
+Other related foundations and similar nonprofit corporations for which the College is not financially accountable are not part of the accompanying financial statements.

-Discretely Presented Component Unit - Lenoir Community College Foundation, Inc. (Foundation) is a legally separate, tax exempt, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
+Discretely Presented Component Unit - Rockingham Community College Foundation, Inc. (Foundation) is a legally separate, tax-exempt, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.

 The Foundation acts primarily as a fundraising organization to supplement the resources that are available to the College in support of its programs.
-The Foundation board consists of not less than nineteen or more than twenty-seven directors.
+The Foundation board consists of 18 members.
 Although the College does not control the timing or amount of receipts from the Foundation, the majority of resources, or income thereon, that the Foundation holds and invests are restricted to the activities of the College by the donors.
 Because these restricted resources held by the Foundation can only be used by, or for the benefit of the College, the Foundation is considered a component unit of the College and is reported in separate financial statements because of the difference in its reporting model, as described below.